 Although Rio Salado College offers the flexibility of different semester blocks, it is suggested that your classes start on the same day.
 This will ensure consistent payments throughout the duration of the term.

 Full time status is determined by the length of your courses and total amount of credits in which you are enrolled.
 12 credits of 14 to 16 week courses equate to full time.
 If you are enrolled in 8 week options, 6 credits equate to full time.
-For questions on other non-standard term dates, please contact Rio VA Office.
+For questions on other non-standard term dates, please contact Rio Veterans Services Office.

 There can be two reasons for this: